B-Eells/Cyclistic-Case-Study/README.md

 Annual members and Casual riders have a very similar breakdown of rideable_type usage.
 For both groups, 50% of their rides were on electric bikes, about 2-4% on electric scooters, and about 46-48% on classic bikes.

 ### Summary
-The story behind the data is that annual members use the bike share mostly for transportation in urban areas on weekdays, with Chicago Union Station being the most popular location.
-Casual riders on the other hand primarily use the bikes for pleasure and sightseeing near along the shoreline and near coastal attractions.
+The story behind the data is that annual members use the bike share mostly for transportation in urban areas on weekdays, with Chicago Union Station being the most popular hub.
+Casual riders on the other hand primarily use the bikes for pleasure and sightseeing near coastal attractions and along the shoreline.
 Casual members' favorite days to ride are Saturdays and Sundays, but weekdays should not be dismissed because they also have significant ridership.

 To target our marketing most effectively, I think it's important to understand certain casual rider preferences even though they are similar to annual members.
 Both annual members and casual riders are similar in that their usage is highest during the warmer months of May-October, and usage is highest in the late afternoon/early evenings.
 Also, both groups have almost an equal preference for electric bikes and classic bikes (at their respective price points), but ridership of electric scooters is very low at 2-4%.